Frameworks

 Notes

-Internally, the realization is represented as Dict[Vertex,Matrix].
-However, realization() can also return Dict[Vertex,Point].
+Internally, the realization is represented as dict[Vertex,Matrix].
+However, realization() can also return dict[Vertex,Point].

 classmethod Circular(graph)[source]